Daily Express: Richard Desmond era

 In 2007, Express Newspapers left the National Publishers Association due to unpaid fees.
-Since payments to the NPA fund the Press Complaints Commission, it is possible that the Express and its sister papers could cease being regulated by the PCC.
+Since payments to the NPA fund the Press Complaints Commission, it was deemed possible that the Express and its sister papers would cease being regulated by the PCC.
 The chairman of the Press Standards Board of Finance, which manages PCC funds, described Express Newspapers as a "rogue publisher".

 The Express group lost prominent libel cases in 2008–2009; it paid damages to people involved in the Madeleine McCann case (see below), a member of the Muslim Council of Britain, footballer Marco Materazzi, and sports agent Willie McKay.
 The losses led the media commentator Roy Greenslade to conclude that Express Newspapers (which also publishes the Star titles) paid more in libel damages over that period than any other newspaper group.
 Although most of the individual amounts paid were not disclosed, the total damages were recorded at £1,570,000.
 Greenslade characterised Desmond as a "rogue proprietor".

 In late 2008, Express Newspapers began cutting 80 jobs to reduce costs by £2.5 million; however, too few staff were willing to take voluntary redundancy.
 In early 2008, a previous cost-cutting exercise triggered the first 24-hour national press strike in the UK for 18 years.
 In late August 2009 came plans for a further 70 redundancies, affecting journalists across Express Newspapers (including the Daily and Sunday Express, the Daily Star, and the Daily Star Sunday).

 In August 2009, the Advertising Standards Authority criticised the company for advertorials as features alongside adverts for the same products.
 The ASA noted that the pieces were "always and uniquely favourable to the product featured in the ads and contained claims that have been or were likely to be prohibited in advertisements".